-- 1) Enhanced local adaptation: Future iterations of the tool could be adapted to better support local-scale applications.
-This could include integrating finerresolution environmental and geographical data to enhance accuracy and relevance for specific management areas.
-Biodiversity data should also be enriched by more local scale data, also at a finer taxonomic resolution (species level, when possible). - 2) Location-specific recommendations: The tool could be improved by generating suitability maps, which identify optimal areas for NBS actions based on local environmental and geographical conditions.
+- Enhanced local adaptation: Future iterations of the tool could be adapted to better support local-scale applications.
+This could include integrating finerresolution environmental and geographical data to enhance accuracy and relevance for specific management areas. - Location-specific recommendations: The tool could be improved by generating suitability maps, which identify optimal areas for NBS actions based on local environmental and geographical conditions.
 This would provide more actionable insights for decision makers. - 3) Dynamic integration with models: Another improvement would be to link the tool directly to the models.
 This would allow updates to the models to be automatically reflected in the tool, eliminating the need for manual updates and ensuring the tool remains current with the latest updates in modeling.